web-tools42/replit-desktop/.github/CONTRIBUTING.md

 We recommend using the following tools:

 + VSCode as your **IDE**.
-+ Git Bash or Desktop as your **Version Control**.
++ Git Bash or GitHub Desktop as your **Version Control**.
 + TypeScript, Eslint and Prettier as your VSC **extensions**.

-You can also write code in [Repl.it](https://repl.it/@leon332157/repl-it-electron) however is not recommended since it's not optimal for electron.
+You can also write code in [Repl.it](https://repl.it/@leon332157/repl-it-electron) however it is not recommended since it's not optimal for electron.

 ## Scripts